rasterio/rasterio/docs/cli.rst

 .. code-block:: console

-    $ rio pyramid --ls
+    $ rio overview --ls

 rasterize
 ---------

 New in 0.18.

-The rasterize command rasterizes GeoJSON features into a new or existing raster.
+The ``rasterize`` command rasterizes GeoJSON features into a new or existing raster.

 .. code-block:: console